Democratic Rally of the Tahitian People: Political profile

 The RDPT rapidly became widely popular amongst the Maohis.
 In particular it attracted support from poor rural populations.
 Pouvanaa retained his seat in the French National Assembly in the 1951 and 1953 elections.
-RDPT leaders Dr. Florisson and Jean-Baptise Céran-Jerusalémy became French Senator and French Union assemblyman, respectively.
+RDPT leaders Dr. Florisson and Jean-Baptiste Céran-Jérusalémy became French Senator and French Union assemblyman, respectively.
 In the 1951 election, Pouvanaa had won with 70% of the votes in French Oceania.
 The party won the January 18, 1953 Territorial Assembly election, winning 18 out of 25 seats.
 Notably, Pouvanaa did not get elected from the Papeete seat he contested.

 Gradually RDPT was radicalised.
 It began calling for Tahitian take-over of French- and Chinese-owned businesses, substituting French officials with Tahitians, return of Tahitian lands to Tahitians and substituting the French tricolour with flag used during the reign of Queen Pomare.

 Political confrontations

 However, running the regional government became increasingly difficult for the party.
 The RDPT sought to build a national economy through the introduction of an income tax scheme, to prepare the islands for independence.
 The French government had become increasingly bothered by the influence of RDPT, and the local Governor conspire against the RDPT government.
 Protests against the RDPT government were mobilized by the urban opposition, the Chinese community and in particular the French business community.
 Moreover rivalry between Pouvanaa and Céran had reached a critical point at the time of the 1958 referendum, and Céran was expelled.
 Céran's followers founded a rival party, RDPT-Aratai.